Don't I Know You?: Synopsis

 Bill recognises the green scarf on Villanelle and protects Eve by stepping in and asking about it so that the train leaves before she can chase Eve; Villanelle gives an innocent excuse and leaves the station, but Bill pursues her.
-Eve is busy at the dinner with Jin, who keeps pushing back on revealing any information, forcing Eve to remain and to give niceties, while Bill chases Villanelle through Berlin; Villanelle becomes aware of him and begins to tease him.
-Eve struggles with keeping up the facade and gets Jin to outright tell her what happened; he reveals that the Chinese government is covering up Zhang's death, but that this is because of the fetish association, not because they called the hit.
+Eve is busy at the dinner with Jin, who keeps pushing back on revealing any information, forcing Eve to remain and give niceties.
+While Bill chases Villanelle through Berlin, Villanelle becomes aware of him and begins to tease him.
+Eve struggles with keeping up the facade and gets Jin to outright tell her what happened; he reveals that the Chinese government is covering up Zhang's death but only because of the fetish association, not because they called the hit.
 He also says he is unable to keep investigating why Zhang was killed, but asks Eve to continue it.
 Bill calls Eve, explaining that he is tailing someone in Cassiopeia, asking for her help and to call Weber for him.
 Villanelle escapes Bill by cutting into an upmarket night club; Bill tries to follow but is sent to the back of the line by the bouncer.
 Jin continues to give Eve information as she ignores her phone, telling her that Zhang had uncovered a Chinese mole shortly before his assassination, suggesting there may be a connection; Eve takes the hint and then opens a gift Jin gave her when she arrived, revealing a memory drive.
 She checks her phone when Bill leaves another voicemail, leaving dinner to help him.

-Bill and Eve get into the night club at about the same time, Bill slightly outpacing her as they search the dancefloor, spotting Villanelle first.
-As he fights through dancers to reach her, she turns around and smiles at him as though she has known his location the entire time, moving across the dancefloor to get to him as he tries to run away but is trapped between dancers.
+Bill and Eve get into the night club at about the same time, Bill slightly outpacing her as they search the dancefloor and spotting Villanelle first.
+As he fights through dancers to reach her, she turns around and smiles at him as though she has known his location the entire time, moving across the dancefloor to get to him.
+He tries to run away but is trapped between dancers.
 Villanelle stabs him repeatedly in the chest to the music, looking deeply into his eyes, with Eve watching on from across the dancefloor.
 Villanelle leaves as Eve tries to cross the dancefloor to Bill, who sags to the floor as he bleeds out.